Oslandia/workshop-postgis-qgis-3d/workshop.md

 - visualize the result in QGIS 3D.

-Now write the query for :
+Now write the query for:
 - another specific line id
 - all lines

-Now try the query with :
+Now try the query with:
 - different width for the tubes
 - different heights
 - different buffer types ( e.g. octogon )
 - a polygon as original shape instead of a buffer around a point

-## PostGIS 3D : Point Clouds
+## PostGIS 3D: Point Clouds

-Duration : 90'
+Duration: 90'

 We will now discover PostGIS PointCloud capabilities

-We will :
+We will:
 - Load Point Cloud data into PostGIS
 - Visualize the Point Cloud data in QGIS ( 2D envelopes only )
 - Query the Point Cloud layer